Things to Do

 Beaches

 Australia is very famous among travelers for its white sandy beaches and crystal clear water.
-No wonder that beaches are very crowded during the summer.
+It is no wonder that beaches are very crowded during the summer.

 A lot of the popular beaches are located in or near the capital cities.
 Bondi Beach, located in Sydney, is one of the most popular beaches in the world.
 Filled with cafes and restaurants, it’s the place to enjoy catching a nice tan or people watching.